ironbar/orangutan/reports/04_Modeling.md

 The model 016_never_backward_more_capacity_max_action achieves a score of 28.67

 I have the feeling that the scores of the current agents are somehow random.

+The agent 017_never_backward_more_capacity_max_action achieves the best score of 31.68 just by training for more time the 016 agent with a bigger buffer size.
+This probes that not moving backward can be a good choice.
+However good navigations is still not achieved.

 <!---
 ## Iteration n.
 Iteration_title